rensspi/EUR-ASSIGNMENT/docs/project_proposal.md

 - **Analytics/ML**: We will create a model which is capable of finding spatial, temporal and other patterns in our DAMO-database.

 Added: We will make a copy of our production data in a PostGIS Database.
 Our production database is used to manage our data and contains a version management system.
 We don't want to interfere withthe production during this proof of concept.
 The data we store in the copy is a full copy of the main version of the database.
 By copying all features we have more trainingsdata to train for not managed but consisting data for example.
 The data suitable for the training model will be in a second schema within the database.

+Scalability and integration: We want to end up with indicators for data quality which we can use to scan datasets for the criteria we have defined.
+We try to come up with a baseline classification of our data quality for DAMO.
+Staleness and latency are not the relevant therefore.
+If the model finds indicators for the criteria selected, we could these same criteria to check other datasets.
+The results ill be integrated in teh metadata.

 ## Timeline
 Plan your 12-week project timeline based on your chosen components: